matteo-tinta/internalize/docs/how-it-works/README.md

 ```

 #### 6. Decode and decrypt the internalize response with your private key
-At this point you will have the user id asked, it's roles and it's actions
+At this point you will have the user id asked, its roles and its actions
 ```json
 {
   "userId": "user_id_that_will_match_internalize_user_id",